minorsolis/grunt4Angular/README.md

 # grunt4Angular
-This is configuration environment to compile angular applications safetly.
-This is just a template so you can modify it as required.
+This is the configuration environment to compile angular applications safetly.
+It's just a template, so you can modify it as required.
 This configuration will setup your index.html, sync the browser, compile with sass and everything that you need to work quickly.

 ## Requirements